akshatha2005/Sakhi-Smart-Money/README.md

 **Innovate4FinLit Game Challenge — Team Sudoku Gang**

 http://sakhi-smart-money.netlify.app/
+Click on this link
+Opens on a web browser
+Click the three lines and click on add to home screen The app is installed and ready for offline use

 A story-based financial literacy game where women learn money management by living it — budgeting smartly, fighting scams, and separating home and business money.